-- 1. Loosen the thumbscrew (6-32) that secures the side cover to the system. - 2.
-Slide the side cover towards the front of the system to disengage the tabs from the slots on the system. - 3.
-Slide and remove the side cover from the system.
+- 1. Loosen the thumbscrew (6x32) that secures the side cover to the system. - 2.
+Slide the side cover towards the front of the system and lift the cover.

 Installing the side cover

 If you are replacing a component, remove the existing component before performing the installation procedure.